Cosmic-Infinity/WSA-Transfer/README.md

 ## How it be?

-I mean, it's literally 4 lines of code, so I guess there's noting much in terms of explanation.
+I mean, it's literally 4 lines of code, so I guess there's noting much in terms of explanaing.

 The transfer is taking place via ADB (Android Debug Bridge).
 Once the "Dveloper Mode" is eneabled in WSA Settings, by default an adb server is opened on `127.0.0.1` port `58526`.